 What we’ll do

-We will keep up our longstanding advocacy for caps on donations and on election spending and for donations over $1,500 to be disclosed within 30 days of receipt).
+We will keep up our longstanding advocacy for caps on donations and on election spending and for donations over $1,500 to be disclosed within at least 30 days of receipt).

 We’ll keep on being the Champions of the Senate and its crucial role in bringing the voice of the people into the Parliament to counteract donation-influenced decision-making.